We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 Madagascar Mahamavo Research Objectives

-Madagascar has less than 5% of its land designated as Strict Nature Reserves, National Parks, Wildlife Reserves or Wildlife Corridors, and even some of this land is already severely degraded.
-So the actual area of land under protection is much smaller.
+The biodiversity of Madagascar is completely unique, comprised almost entirely of species that cannot be seen anywhere else on the planet.
+Unfortunately, it also faces threats that are more severe than almost any other country in the world.
+Less than 5% of its land is designated as protected areas, and even some of this land is already severely degraded.
 An alternative approach to assigning protected area status and prohibiting usage is to develop community managed areas such as Mahamavo, where there is a mosaic of protected and managed areas.
 DTZ, the German Technical Support Agency, has established a series of community managed forests in the Mahamavo area that appear to be successful and may form the basis for conservation and improving livelihoods in other parts of Madagascar.
 The Opwall teams here are monitoring how the forest structure and biodiversity in these community managed forests are changing over time to identify whether this management strategy can provide a viable alternative to formal protected areas in terms of protecting biodiversity.
-The dry forests around Mahamavo have exceptional diversity with two species of diurnal lemur and another six to seven species of nocturnal lemurs, two spectacular species of chameleons, three known species of leaf-tailed geckos, and many endemic birds.
-In addition to the forest work, the Opwall teams are also carrying out long term monitoring surveys in the adjacent wetlands, which have recently been given Ramsar status (a Ramsar Site is a wetland site designated of international importance under the Ramsar Convention).
+The dry forests around Mahamavo have exceptional diversity with two species of diurnal lemur and another five to six species of nocturnal lemurs, two spectacular species of chameleons, three species of leaf-tailed geckos, and many endemic birds.
+In addition to this work, Opwall is collaborating with Biodiversity Inventory for Conservation (BINCO), who have been involved with ecological and taxonomic studies on spiders and butterflies, and have so far discovered 7 new species in the Malagasy dry forests.

 Madagascar Nosy Be Research Objectives

-Nosy Be is the premier dive destination on Madagascar, but there are few data on the coral reef communities that support this industry.
+Nosy Be is the premier dive destination in Madagascar, but there is little data on the coral reef communities that support this industry.
 Opwall teams will be gathering baseline data on these reefs, including data on fish community structure from stereo-video surveys, coral cover from video transects and 3D modelling.

 • Attend lectures and field based practicals on Madagascan ecology and conservation